General Medical Practitioners (GPs)

 In November 2009, the Medical Council significantly eased restrictions on advertising by GPs (http://www.medicalcouncil.ie/Public-Information/Professional-Conduct-Ethics/The-Guide-to-Professional-Conduct-and-Ethics-for-Registered-Medical-Practitioners.pdf).
 The Irish Medical Organisation now recommends that all doctors display price lists.

 The Irish College of General Practitioners (ICGP) has developed an Alternative Route to MICGP qualification.
-The programme is aimed at doctors currently working in general practice in Ireland, but who do not meet the criteria for inclusion on the specialist register of the Medical Council.
-Applications for this programme are due to open in April 2013.
+The programme is aimed at doctors currently working in general practice in Ireland, who have not undergone accredited training in general practice and who wish to apply for inclusion on the specialist register of the Medical Council.
+Applications for the 2013 programme are open until 23 July 2013.

 Further information: Deirdre McHugh